Retirement Plans Can Look Sound

 The fragile decade

-The first 10 years often shape the outcome of the decades that follow.
+The first 10 years of retirement often determine whether the rest of the plan keeps its flexibility.

 Overlapping pressure